 For this workplace pension plan, both you and/or your employer contribute a defined amount to the plan.
 Often, the employee is required to contribute a certain percentage of their salary, and the employer matches all or part of this contribution.

-Unlike in a defined benefit pension plan, contributions to a defined contribution pension plan (DCPP) are invested for the individual in their personal pension account where the investments can be tailored by the employee to fit their own investment goals and risk profile.
+Unlike in a defined benefit pension plan, contributions to a defined contribution pension plan (DCPP) are invested for the individual in their personal pension account, where the employee can tailor the investments to fit their own investment goals and risk profile.

-At retirement, the proceeds from your pension account (your contributions + employer’s contributions + accumulated investment income) is given to you.
-There are no guarantees on what your total payout is going to be, and market returns may or may not have been good.
+At retirement, the proceeds from your pension account (your contributions + employer’s contributions + accumulated investment income) are given to you.
+There are no guarantees on what your total payout will be, and market returns may or may not have been good.

-For more information on LIRA, LRSP, LIF, RLIF, LRIF and the likes, click here.
+For more information on LIRA, LRSP, LIF, RLIF, LRIF, and the like, click here.

 The Registered Retirement Savings Plan

-When the RRSP was first established in 1957, the intent was to help workers who were not benefitting from employee-sponsored pensions plans to save for retirement.
-Although RRSP uses have increased since then with the introduction of the Home Buyers’ and Lifelong Learning plans, its original use is as significant today as ever.
+When the RRSP was first established in 1957, the intent was to help workers who were not benefitting from employer-sponsored pension plans to save for retirement.
+Although RRSP uses have increased since then, with the introduction of the Home Buyers’ and Lifelong Learning plans, its original use is as significant today as ever.

 The Registered Retirement Savings Plan (RRSP) is a type of savings and investment account that is registered with the Federal Government and which allows you to save for your retirement.

-Since inception in 1957, the contribution limit allowable to an RRSP account has grown from 10% of the previous year’s earned income (and a maximum of $2,500) to 18% of the same income, up to a maximum of $26,010 in 2017.
+Since its inception in 1957, the contribution limit allowable to an RRSP account has grown from 10% of the previous year’s earned income (and a maximum of $2,500) to 18% of the same income, up to a maximum of $30,780 in 2023.